 Individuals who are resident in Spain for tax purposes who acquire ownership or other rights over any Notes by inheritance, gift or legacy will be subject to the Spanish IGT in accordance with the applicable Spanish regional and state rules.
-The applicable tax rates range between 7.65% and 81.6%, depending on relevant factors.
+The applicable state tax rates range between 7.65% and 81.6%, depending on relevant factors.
+Those rates do not include any rate increase that might be ruled by the relevant Autonomous Community authorities.